The Civil

 Paper II

-General Studies I (Indian heritage and culture, history and geography of the world and society)
+General Studies I (Indian heritage and culture, history and

 250